Glavin001/ember-c3/README.md

 }}
 ```

+### Component Properties
-The properties match their corresponding C3 objects found in the [C3 Documentation](https://c3js.org/gettingstarted.html#generate).
+The properties match the corresponding C3 objects found in the [C3 Documentation](https://c3js.org/gettingstarted.html#generate).
 As shown in the C3 documentation, most of the objects (i.e. bar, axis, size, etc) can be included in the data object.

-The component properties breakout the objects to make it easier to manipulate the chart.
-Note: The chart type is always assigned in the chart data object
+The component properties break them out to make it simplify chart configuration.
+Note: The chart type is _always_ assigned in the chart data object.

+The properties with an asterisk are the only ones that are updated on the chart when a property change is triggered when `notifyPropertyChange` is called.
+See examples in the dummy app.

 Property | Description | Example
 ---------|-------------|--------
 c3chart | Points to the c3 chart created by the component.
-Any C3 api method can be executed using this property | chart.hide("data1")
+Any C3 api method can be executed using this property.
+See the methods below, chart object and drill down examples | chart.hide("data1")
   data* | C3 data [object](https://c3js.org/gettingstarted.html#generate).
 Chart data is mutable after the chart is created
   axis* | C3 axis [object](https://c3js.org/reference.html#axis-rotated).
 See C3 examples for combining with data object.
 Chart axis are mutable after the chart is created
   regions | need to test may need to be with data
-  bar | Used to assign or modify bar chart [properties](https://c3js.org/reference.html#bar-width) |
+  bar | Used to assign bar chart [properties](https://c3js.org/reference.html#bar-width) |
-  pie | Used to assign or modify pie chart [properties](https://c3js.org/reference.html#pie-label-show) |
+  pie | Used to assign pie chart [properties](https://c3js.org/reference.html#pie-label-show) |
-  donut | Used to assign or modify donut chart [properties](https://c3js.org/reference.html#donut-label-show) |
+  donut | Used to assign donut chart [properties](https://c3js.org/reference.html#donut-label-show) |
-  gauge | Used to assign or modify gauge chart [properties](https://c3js.org/reference.html#gauge-label-show) |
+  gauge | Used to assign gauge chart [properties](https://c3js.org/reference.html#gauge-label-show) |
-  line | Used to assign or modify line chart [properties](https://c3js.org/reference.html#line-connectNull) |
+  line | Used to assign line chart [properties](https://c3js.org/reference.html#line-connectNull) |
-  area | Used to assign or modify area chart [properties](https://c3js.org/reference.html#area-zerobased) |
+  area | Used to assign area chart [properties](https://c3js.org/reference.html#area-zerobased) |
-  point | Used to assign or modify data point [properties](https://c3js.org/reference.html#point-show) |
+  point | Used to assign data point [properties](https://c3js.org/reference.html#point-show) |
   grid | Used to show, hide and modify the graph grid.
 See [docs](https://c3js.org/reference.html#grid-x-show)
   legend | Show, hide and modify the legend position.
 See [docs](https://c3js.org/reference.html#legend-show)
   tooltip | Show, hide and modify the tooltip.
 See [docs](https://c3js.org/reference.html#tooltip-show)
   subchart | Show, hide and modify C3 sub charts.
 See [docs](https://c3js.org/reference.html#subchart-show)
-  zoom | Control and set C3 zoom features.
+  zoom | Set C3 zoom features.
 See [docs](https://c3js.org/reference.html#zoom-enabled)
-  size | Control hart size see [docs](https://c3js.org/reference.html#size-width) | size: {width: 640 }
+  size | Control chart size see [docs](https://c3js.org/reference.html#size-width) | size: {width: 640 }
   padding | Set padding around graph.
 See docs(https://c3js.org/reference.html#padding-top)  | padding: { top: 20}
   title | Set chart title | title: { text: "This is my chart" }
   color* | Used to assign color [properties](https://c3js.org/reference.html#color-pattern).
 The chart colors are mutable after chart creation